I Want To...

-It is the policy of the Organization that JHM IRB members will not review, participate in the discussion of, or vote upon any research protocol for which they serve as principal investigator or co-investigator, or which is sponsored by a company in which the committee member holds a financial interest, meaning anything of monetary value, including, but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options, or other ownership interests); and intellectual property rights (e.g., patents, copyrights, and royalties from such rights).
+It is the policy of the Organization that JHM IRB members, including OHSR staff members who have been designated as alternate IRB members, will not review, participate in the discussion of, or vote upon any research protocol for which they serve as principal investigator or co-investigator, or which is sponsored by a company in which the committee member holds a financial interest, meaning anything of monetary value, including, but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options, or other ownership interests); and intellectual property rights (e.g., patents, copyrights, and royalties from such rights).
 Uncompensated relationships giving rise to a conflict of interest, such as board of directors or other executive service, would similarly disqualify a member.
 Additional conflicts may include:

 - Involvement in the design, conduct, or reporting of the research